 Thansk to CloudZone we can support a live-broadcast, second-screen app and voting system for hundreds of thousands of mobile app users at the same time.

 – Ynon Danon, Development Team Leader, Rabbi Interactive

 Rabbi Interactive chose to work with CloudZone, an Israeli AWS Premier Consulting Partner and part of the Matrix Company.
-Together, the two companies developed a solution based on the Mako Tools second-screen system for use in Rabbi Interactive’s multi-screen mobile apps.
+Together, the two companies developed a solution for use in Rabbi Interactive mobile apps.
 CloudZone provides comprehensive IT services based on AWS, including consulting and planning, configuration, and application development and migration to the cloud.
-“During all stages of the second-screen app development, CloudZone helped us through every step of the way, understanding our needs and always finding the right technologies to fit our specific needs,” says Danon.
-“They were a great partner to us, and played a huge role in getting our solution developed on time.”

 Since the beginning of our mutual work with Rabbi Interactive, it was clear to both teams that we are facing unique technological challenges and that we have the opportunity to position ourselves on the frontline of dual-screen technology.
 Fortunately, and with the cooperation of Rabbi Interactive, we were able to meet all the challenges we faced and provided a platform for real-time, dual-screen utilization, simultaneously with live TV broadcasts.